 State law says that law enforcement agencies in the state have to report felony and gross misdemeanor arrests for juveniles and adults.
-They also have to report targeted misdemeanor arrests.
+They also have to report targeted misdemeanor arrests of adults.

 Note: Targeted misdemeanors include: driving while impaired, fifth-degree assault, domestic assault, interference with privacy, indecent exposure, and violating a domestic abuse no contact order, order for protection, harassment order, or restraining order.